JossueE/Local-LLM-for-Robots/README.md

 <h2 id="installation">🛠️ Installation</h2>

 > [!IMPORTANT]
-> This implementation was tested with Ubuntu 22.04 and Python 3.10.12
+> This implementation was tested on Ubuntu 22.04 with Python 3.10.12

 ### Prerequisites
 - Git, CMake
 - (Optional) NVIDIA CUDA for GPU acceleration

-### Cloning the Repo
+### Cloning this Repo
 ```bash
 # Clone the repository
 git clone https://github.com/JossueE/Local-LLM-for-Robots.git
 cd Local-LLM-for-Robots
 ```
 ### Setup

+For automatic installation and setup, run the installer:
 ```bash
 bash installer.sh
 ```
-Check if the models were downloaded right or download new models:
+To check if the models were correctly downloaded or to download new models:

 ```bash
 bash utils/download_models.sh
 ```
-The script installs everything into your cache (`~/.cache/Local-LLM-for-Robots`, or `$OCTOPY_CACHE` if set).
+The script installs everything into your cache directory (`~/.cache/Local-LLM-for-Robots`, or `$OCTOPY_CACHE` if set).
 You’re done when you see:
 ```bash
 "OK.
 Modelos listos en: $CACHE_DIR ✅ "